트립팝 TripopTripop

 20:30Dongdaemun night marketOpen 10pm-5am

-Day 3 tip — N Seoul Tower is best entered one hour before sunset — dusk + city lights in one visit.
-Cable car and hike both take 30 minutes.
-For K-beauty, Olive Young's Myeongdong flagship has the widest selection and a foreigner tax-refund counter (instant rebate above 5,000 KRW).
-Dongdaemun DDP, opened 2014, is Korea's first non-rectilinear building (Zaha Hadid).
-Dongdaemun's late-night market is wholesale fashion + 24-hour dumpling and tripe restaurants.
+Day 3 tip — N Seoul Tower is best entered one hour before sunset — dusk plus city lights in one visit.
+Cable car and hike both take about 30 minutes.
+On-site observatory ticket is 29,000 KRW; book online (Klook etc.) for 18,400 KRW+.
+Olive Young's Myeongdong flagship has the widest selection and a foreigner tax-refund counter (instant rebate above 5,000 KRW).
+Dongdaemun DDP (2014) is Korea's first non-rectilinear building.
+Its night market runs until 5am — wholesale fashion plus 24-hour dumpling and tripe restaurants.

 🌃